Stuck Song Syndrome

 Eventually, my sister and I were both sent to piano lessons with several teachers.

-But instead of feeling inspired, I began to feel disconnected.
+I expected to feel excited and inspired, but instead, I began to feel disconnected.

 I loved playing by ear - chasing a feeling, letting my fingers find the notes naturally.